22 Examples of Customer Retention Strategies That Actually Work

 5. Leverage personalization.

-When it comes to personalization, people are the priority.
+When it comes to personalization, targeting the right people is the priority.
 Customers not only want to be treated like people through the personalization of recommendations and service but also want to see the humanity behind your brand.

 Customer Retention Strategy Example: Tesco